wp-plugins/faithlife-news-widget/readme.txt

 = How often does new content appear? =

-News updates every fifteen minutes, if new content is available it will appear in the widget.
+Every fifteen minutes when new content is available it will appear in the widget.

 = Can I customize the news that shows up on my site? =